Offshore trust: Types of offshore trusts

 Below are the most common types of trusts:

-A Revocable Offshore Trust is a trust which can be liquidated or altered by the settlor according to the terms, that are set out in the Trust Deed.
+A revocable offshore trust is a trust which can be liquidated or altered by the settlor according to the terms, that are set out in the Trust Deed.

-In an Irrevocable Offshore Trust may not be changed or liquidated by the settlor.
+An irrevocable offshore trust may not be changed or liquidated by the settlor.

-A Discretionary Offshore Trust enables the trustee to decide on the distribution of profits for different classes of beneficiaries.
+A discretionary offshore trust enables the trustee to decide on the distribution of profits for different classes of beneficiaries.

-In a Fixed trust, the distribution of income to the beneficiaries is fixed and can not be changed by trustee.
+In a fixed trust, the distribution of income to the beneficiaries is fixed and can not be changed by the trustee.

-A Hybrid Trust includes elements of discretionary and fixed trust.
+A hybrid trust includes elements of a discretionary and a fixed trust.